 Fireplace inserts are similar in function and performance to free-standing wood stoves, but are designed to be installed within the firebox of an existing masonry or metal fireplace.
 A certified installer will make sure the flue liner in your masonry chimney is installed correctly.
 If your fireplace is factory built (or "zero-clearance"), you must use an insert that was specifically designed and tested for your unit to make it more efficient and less polluting.
 Find EPA-certified models.

 A fireplace retrofit is a device that is installed into an existing wood-burning fireplace.
 The existing fireplace can either be factory built or masonry construction.
 The primary purpose of the retrofit is to reduce wood smoke pollution from existing fireplaces.
 A fireplace can be retrofitted with a more efficient gas stove or an EPA-qualified retrofit device.
+Check with the retrofit manufacturer to see what retrofits are appropriate for your fireplace.
 If installed and operated properly, fireplace retrofit devices can reduce pollution by approximately 70%.

 A wood stove is an appliance that is usually made of cast iron, steel, or stone.
 Wood stoves that burn wood for fuel can be used as a primary or secondary source of heat.
 Most stoves in homes are not EPA-certified.
 EPA-certified stoves are cleaner burning and more energy efficient.